codesandbox/codesandbox-client/packages/codesandbox-playground/README.md

 );
 ```

-We will automatically update the preview as the code changes.
+We will automatically hot update the preview as the props update.